 - colistin, if all other medications have failed

-Carbapenem-resistant infections are immune to nearly every form of antibiotic available and are responsible for 9,000 infections per year and 600 deaths.
-Almost half of the people who developed the infection in their bloodstream died.
+Carbapenem-resistant infections are immune to nearly every form of antibiotic available and are responsible for

 In some situations, especially if a person has a weakened immune system, hospitalization and isolation may be necessary.
 Most infections take several weeks or months to treat.